anb-hq/AnB_Prime_ToDoList_HORTHOURTOURLENG/README.md

+# I did code all by myself but on git when I have a problem that can't merge from develop to main.
+Mr. Moonlight helped me solve it.

 # Project Description

-This project is individual project to make TodoList website that have:
+This project is an individual project to make a TodoList website that has:

  - Layout Todolist

- - Implement the function that create a Todo
+ - Implement the function that creates a Todo

  - Modify the contents of the created Todo